• Three essential elements that aren’t as obvious as they seem •

 3. Christian historical fiction is . . . fiction.

-Again, this seems obvious, and it means that no matter how much history is in there, the story didn’t really happen.
+Again, this seems obvious, and it means that no matter how much history is included, the story didn’t really happen.
 Because of this, take the author’s bias into account when you weigh a novel’s historical accuracy.
 Historical fiction also means that, as mentioned above, the story shouldn’t read like a history lesson.

 But isn’t it nice to know which parts of the story are true and which parts aren’t?
 I love it when authors include historical notes, so I try to do that in my own books as well.